Build the Ultimate Backyard Today & Spend More Time Outside: 6 Useful Tips for Mounting Your TV Outdoors

 Buy an Outdoor TV or Place an Old TV in a Weather Resistant Cabinet

 Sometimes, upgrading the inside of your home presents an opportunity to upgrade the outside as well.
-Like, in the case of upgrading your TV.
+For one, it could be a great time to upgrade your TV.
 If you’re in the market for a new TV for your living room, consider installing the old TV outside.
-In the likely event that the old TV isn’t weather resistant, you can place your indoor TV in a weatherized cabinet.
+In the likely event that the old TV isn’t weather resistant or weatherproof, you can place your indoor TV in a weatherized cabinet.

 TV cabinets and covers come in different grades of weather resistance and waterproofing.
 For instance, a cover with an IP55 grade offers protection from water and dust.
 An IP44 grade, on the other hand, will only protect against particles larger than 1mm and may not be suitable for weather conditions like rain and snow.